 Lightly dusted with powdered sugar and not overly sweet, they pair really well with espresso for breakfast or with a shot of Vin Santo (or any other dessert wine) for a light after-dinner treat, or a cup of Earl Grey for an afternoon teatime pick-me-up.
 They can be eaten at room temperature, and are easy to transport, so they make a great addition to any picnic or potluck.

 Use either small tart pans (about 2.5 to 3 inches in diameter) or a standard muffin tin to make 12 tarts.
 You can also use oval-shaped mini tart tins (they are often oval-shaped in Florentine pastry shops).
 They're usually made in smooth-sided tins, but you can use a fluted tin too -- it might just be a little more difficult to remove from the tin after baking.

-Note that for an even lighter treat, you can skip the crusts entirely and just bake the rice pudding directly in tartlet pans or muffin tin cups -- sometimes I prefer them this way, and I recently learned that these were originally made that way -- without any crust -- so arguably that's more traditional/authentic!
+Note that for an even lighter treat, you can skip the crusts entirely and just bake the rice pudding directly in tartlet pans or muffin tin cups -- sometimes we prefer them this way, and we recently learned that these were originally made that way -- without any crust -- so arguably that's more traditional/authentic.